Indian retail's real problem isn't the last mile. See where the cost hides

 Feedly has a basic free version with limited sources; paid plans start at roughly $6–$8 per user per month, with more advanced features and higher feed limits in Business tiers from around $18 per user per month.

 Canva is the go-to visual layer for many eCommerce SEO and content strategies because it removes friction from design work.
 It lets marketers create social media graphics, ad creatives, and product visuals that support online visibility without waiting on a separate design team for every asset.
+This is particularly valuable for store building and design workflows where speed and brand consistency matter equally.

 Key features